-20 DHS Broadcast Message on New 384 Class of Admission Code.
-(The Department of Homeland Security has started a program that requires DHS officers to discontinue enforcement actions against immigrants that have filed for VAWA self-petition, U-Visa, or T-Visa.
+16 See DHS Broadcast Message on New 384 Class of Admission Code (The Department of Homeland Security has started a program that requires DHS officers to discontinue enforcement actions against immigrants that have filed for VAWA self-petition, U-Visa, or T-Visa.
 The information on these petitioners is red flagged in the Central Index System database with a special code by DHS so that officials know not to take action.
-"Information about the location, status, or other identifying information of any individual with the code "384" may not be released.")
+"Information about the location, status, or other identifying information of any individual with the code "384" may not be released"), available at: <a href="http://niwaplibrary.wcl.american.edu/reference/additional-materials/immigration/enforcement-detention-and-criminal-justice/government-documents/message-to-DHS-384-COA-Final-12.21.10.pdf

-21 8 U.S.C. § 1229 (e)(1).
-(It is unlikely that law enforcement will be able to obtain this warrant because under VAWA confidentiality, for an enforcement action to take place at a victim services program or shelter, the law enforcement agency must include certification under oath confirming that none of the VAWA confidentiality provisions have been violated.)
+17 8 U.S.C. § 1229 (e)(1) (It is unlikely that law enforcement will be able to obtain this warrant because under VAWA confidentiality, for an enforcement action to take place at a victim services program or shelter, the law enforcement agency must include certification under oath confirming that none of the VAWA confidentiality provisions have been violated).

-22 If your program does not have an attorney or wants pro bono assistance in opposing the subpoena many larger law firms have programs that will represent your agency free of charge.
+18 If your program does not have an attorney or wants pro bono assistance in opposing the subpoena, many larger law firms have programs that will represent your agency free of charge.